What is thigh reduction?

 While most thigh reduction patients are comfortable to drive at 1-2 weeks post surgery, some patients take longer to feel comfortable driving.

 To find out if thigh reduction surgery is appropriate for you consult a Cosmetic Surgeon

 In your initial thigh reduction consultation, your Cosmetic Surgeon will ask about your body image, lifestyle, health and medical history.
 They assess your skin tone and thighs and discuss the most appropriate surgical technique for your condition.
 The Cosmetic Surgeon may also take your measurements and photographs, for the purpose of planning your surgery and monitoring changes of appearance afterwards.

 The best candidates for thigh reduction surgery are physically healthy people who want to improve the way they look.
 It is very important to be clear about your expectations of the thigh reduction procedure, to understand the recovery process and the likely results you will achieve in the long term.
 We suggest you make a shortlist and consult with a few Cosmetic Surgeons.
 You can find the best Australian Thigh Reduction Surgeons here

 Important to know

-So you can make an informed decision, your elected surgeon will discuss the possible risks associated with thigh reduction and brachioplasty.
+So you can make an informed decision, your elected surgeon will discuss the possible risks associated with thigh reduction.
 Although the majority of patients do not experience these complications, it's important to understand how they can be managed in the event that they occur.